BrentLab/rnaseq_metadata_frontend/README.md

 ## Installation (ie, building this on a server and serving it)
 1. navigate into whatever system from which you plan to serve
 2. git clone this repository
-3. __CRITICAL__: follow step 3 in the 'Contribution workflow section below'
+3. __CRITICAL__: follow step 3 in the 'Contribution workflow' section below
 4. `npm install`.
 Note: there is a problem with a create-react-app dependency and npm 7+, which you're likely using.
 See Step 4 in "Contribute workflow" at the sentence that starts To "fix"...
 5. `npm run build` You may move the `build/` directory, which results from this cmd, to anywhere on your system from which you want to serve the files.
 A common spot on ubuntu would be `/var/www/`
 ## Contribution workflow